Decision support tools for the identification and management of invasive non-native aquatic species

 Management Options Impact Assessment Scheme for Non-native Freshwater Fishes

 This modular assessment scheme was developed to assist in the risk management of introduced alien fishes.
 The description of the scheme (in Britton et al. 2011) includes example assessments of recent case studies in England and Wales.
-The scheme’s five sequential modules are contained in a single Excel® file.
+The scheme’s five sequential modules are contained in a single, multi-sheet, simple Excel® file.